 The Pan American Health Organization is a regional office of the World Health Organization in Washington DC.
 PAHO is an international public health agency with more than 100 years of experience in working to improve health and living standards in the countries of the Americas.

 PAHO’s role is to serve as a voluntary consultancy for member states’ national and local departments of health.
 This work occurs in two ways: countries contact PAHO for expert advice and technical assistance on tackling emergent problems in their country, and then 5-year guiding workplans are developed by PAHO departments, based on documents signed and ratified by member states’ representatives.

 This internship is within the Healthy Life Course Unit of PAHO.

-Spanish proficiency is required for this internship.
+High Intermediate to Advanced Spanish Proficiency required is required for this internship.
 This role requires daily communication in Spanish (both written and verbal) about health-related topics and workplace scenarios.
 If selected, Global Health will verify an applicant’s Spanish ability.
 This internship is 8 weeks.